Nicola Ginzel

 The purpose of the rubbing is to generate raw material so that I might change history, heal history, cleanse history, and perhaps even let it go.

 There are subtle strains of this series reminiscent of Robert Overby’s work.
-For Overby, also working with architectural facades, material and style were less important than the current pushing of everything toward disappearance.
-This gathering of frottaged lines for me began with the desire to neutralize the frottaged marks by covering them back up.
-Using the same color paint as the fluorescent yellow-lime like abstract shape in the background creates a palimpsest feel on the surface.
+For Overby, also working with architectural facades, materials, and style was less important than the current pushing of everything toward disappearance.
+This gathering of frottaged lines began with the desire to neutralize the frottaged marks by covering them back up.
+Using the same color paint as the fluorescent yellow-lime-like abstract shape in the background creates a palimpsest feel on the surface.
 The Shoji paper translates this best because of its affinity towards transparency.
-However, halfway through the four–month long process, I found that I could not just neutralize, erase, and cover the red marks.
+However, halfway through the four-month-long process, I found that I could not just neutralize, erase, and cover the red marks.
 I began allowing them to stay to create new forms and abstractions.

-There are parallels to Do Hu Suh ‘loving/ rubbing’ of his former apartment in NYC to this series as he stresses that the act of rubbing is also a loving action.
+There are parallels between Do Hu Suh's ‘loving/ rubbing’ of his former apartment in NYC to this series as he stresses that the act of rubbing is also a loving action.
 In Korean the two words are almost the same.
 In the case of my body of work, rubbing is ‘healing’ as my hands work the front of the paper.
 I wanted the works to feel nurtured and healed, but I could not accomplish that.
-On the other side of the paper the red frottaged lines appear like scars from the carbon paper, and eventually I stopped being afraid of the red.
+On the other side of the paper, the red frottaged lines appeared like scars from the carbon paper, and eventually, I stopped being afraid of the red.
 I stopped trying to control them.
-Suh is bringing attention to the memory by actively using pencil on paper, while my process uses my hands and a rounded wooden tool that is made for deep tissue massage.
+Suh is bringing attention to the memory by actively using a pencil on paper, while my process uses my hands and a rounded wooden tool that is made for deep tissue massage.

-At one point, four Viennese policemen came up to you while you were making the rubbings.
-You showed them the papers allowing you to work, and they left you to making your rubbings.
+JG: At one point, four Viennese policemen came up to you while you were making the rubbings.
+You showed them the papers allowing you to work, and they left you to make your rubbings.
 How difficult was it to establish a legal basis for the project?
-Do you feel that doing so is in fact a part of the project itself?
+Do you feel that doing so is a part of the project itself?

-Being present through the act of rubbing was difficult even though I chose a quiet time of day to do the work.
-I would typically be at the building between 5:45- 6:30 am.
-The tension of knowing that the police might confront me was nerve wracking.
+NG: Being present through the act of rubbing was difficult even though I chose a quiet time of day to do the work.
+I would typically be at the building between 5:45-6:30 am.
+The tension of knowing that the police might confront me was nerve-wracking.
 It was a quiet battle to bring my attention to the process of frottaging.
-The police would sometimes slow down and I’d feel them at my back until finally one day two cars quickly stopped like cats pouncing—four policeman walked towards me in unison.
+The police would sometimes slow down and I’d feel them at my back until finally one day two cars quickly stopped like cats pouncing—four policemen walked towards me in unison.

 Another experience was as I reached the entrance of the building when I was frottaging the wooden doors.
 Out jumped a woman who seemed threatened by me and what I was doing.
 She was upset and repeatedly said that I was taking something from the building,